coderofgames/Algebra_Simplification/SimplePerceptron/ReadMe.md

 Algebraic simplification

+(note this code does implement the full set of rules for simplification, and even seems to bug on more complicated expressions, probably something to do with the incomplete parser).

 This example is based on the very hastiliy implemented Genetic Programming Example (soon to be updated).
 This code needs a tidy up.
 A lot of excess code has been removed, including open GL dependencies that were left in there by accident.